capa46/project/another-page.md

 _HistoricOrArtisticProperty:0100214952 a-loc:hasCulturalInstituteOrSite CulturalInstituteOrSite:XXX_

-This triple would link Michelangelo and Halm Peter Von's artwork to its location - that is, the Instituto di Belle Arti of Vercelli thanks to the property _a-loc:hasCulturalInstituteOrSite_.
+This RDF triple would link Michelangelo and Halm Peter Von's artwork to its location - that is, the Instituto di Belle Arti of Vercelli thanks to the property _a-loc:hasCulturalInstituteOrSite_.